Main Content

 Waterfront Campus: 51 Dockside Drive, Room 230

-Acknowledgement of Traditional Land: We would like to acknowledge that George Brown College is located on the traditional territory of the Mississaugas of the Credit First Nation and the land of other Indigenous Peoples that lived here over time.
+Acknowledgement of Traditional Land: We would like to acknowledge that George Brown Polytechnic is located on the traditional territory of the Mississaugas of the Credit First Nation and the land of other Indigenous Peoples that lived here over time.